 - Note that data deleted by a format operation cannot be recovered.
-Check to make sure you do not need any of the data in built-in memory before you format it. - · Formatting built-in memory also deletes the following. - Protected images - FAVORITE folder images - BEST SHOT mode user setups - Startup screen - Make sure that the battery is charged fully before starting a formatting operation.
+Check to make sure you do not need any of the data in built-in memory before you format it. - · Formatting built-in memory also deletes the following. - Face Recognition data saved with Record Family - Protected images - FAVORITE folder images - BEST SHOT mode user setups - Startup screen - Make sure that the battery is charged fully before starting a formatting operation.
 Formatting may not be performed correctly and the camera may stop operating normally if the camera powers down while formatting is in progress. - Never open the battery cover while formatting is in progress.
 Doing so can cause the camera to stop operating normally.